Canine Herbal & Natural Healthcare

 HOW TO USE DE:

-1) Take care not to breathe in the fine dust – rub gently so that it does not become airborne or wear a mask and put one on your pet.
+1) Take care not to breathe in the fine dust as if inhaled it can cause silicosis – rub gently so that it does not become airborne or wear a mask and put one on your pet.
 Even though it’s non-toxic, you don’t want to get it in your lungs as it will cause a nasty cough.

 2) Sprinkle the DE along your dry pet’s spine.
 Massage it along the body, working your way carefully to the extremities, avoiding the eyes.
 Pay attention to warm areas – under ears, neck, arm/leg pits.